GiuseppePatane/PokemonTranslator/README.md

 7. For test the api `curl -X GET "http://localhost:5000/pokemon/{pokemonName}" -H  "accept: application/json"`

-8. For see the Swagger go with a browser on http://localhost:5000/swagger/index.html
+8. For see the Swagger go to http://localhost:5000/swagger/index.html

 ## Run as docker container: